 - If desired, add the pepper and frozen peas.
 Remove the soup from the burner and allow to sit for about 5 minutes until the peas are cooked.

-So, I have to know.
+So, now we have to know.
 What's your favorite topping to put on curried sweet potato soup?
-Let me know in the comments!
+Drop us a comment below!